plone/documentation/docs/backend/generic-setup.md

 GenericSetup supports both forms.
 ```

-## Missing Upgrade Procedure
+## Missing upgrade procedure

-In the Add-ons control panel you may see a warning that your add-on package is [missing an upgrade procedure](http://stackoverflow.com/questions/15316583/how-to-define-a-procedure-to-upgrade-an-add-on).
+In the {guilabel}`Add-ons` control panel, you may see a warning that your add-on package is [missing an upgrade procedure](https://stackoverflow.com/questions/15316583/how-to-define-a-procedure-to-upgrade-an-add-on).

 This means you need to write some {ref}`genericsetup-upgrade-steps-label`.

-## Uninstall Profile
+## Uninstall profile

 When you deactivate an add-on in the control panel, Plone looks for a profile with the name `uninstall` and applies it.